 How I speak is who I am: a forever evolving mix of English, French and Spanish.
 I'll speak whatever comes to my lips.
 Oui.
 Sí.
 Yes.

-If you are interested in one to the hats, visit the shop for more detail.
+If you are interested in one to the hats, view the "Unique Collection" for more detail.